MatthiasLing/warmup_project/README.md

 ## Person Follower
 ### Description
 My person follower just sets a standard linear speed unless it's too close to the person.
 It then also sets an angular speed depending on which side (left or right) of the robot the person is standing on.
+The drive function iterates on these two functions 4 times.
 ### Code explanation
 I had the overall drive function again, as well as a scan function.
 This scan function would just check if the person was within the minimum threshold.
 If they were, it would negate linear.x.
 If not, it would set it to a predetermined value and would calculate which side of the robot the person was on (looking at data.ranges).
 It would adjust the angular velocity to positive or negative depending on the side.
 Thus, the robot is constantly adjusting.
 If the person's behind the robot (angle in range(90,270)), it'll only turn and not move forward.
 I conclude the function by publishing the twist.
 ### Gif